vessl-ai/examples/mnist/README.md

 # MNIST
-Run MNIST example on SavviHub:
+Run MNIST example on Vessl:
 ## PyTorch
 * Dataset mount
   1. Create a new dataset with a public S3 bucket directory `s3://savvihub-public-apne2/mnist`.